- Height: 8-10 inches

 Ideal for singles, seniors and those who like to travel (the Chiweenie is quite portable) or live in an apartment or condo; this breed is attractive to a wide range of households.
 He does tend to bark, which he puts to use in his role of chief watchdog.
 Is the Chiweenie the right dog for you?
 Read on to learn more about this cute breed.

 As far as designer dogs go, the Chiweenie is one of the cutest ones around.
 Long and small, this adorable hybrid is picking up in popularity.

-The Chiweenie is a relatively new breed of designer dog, getting his start in North America.
+The overwhelming majority of designer dogs has a mysterious past.
+Apart from the few of the most popular hybrids, dogs like Chiweenie have no origin story.
+However, even if there is no single breeder or clear creation timeline for this Chihuahua and Doxie mix, we can give an estimate of its origin.
+The Chiweenie is a relatively new breed of designer dog, which likely had its start in North America.
 They were bred as early as the 1990s, but are gaining popularity has more owners and fans sing their praises.

 Food / Diet

 Every dog needs a proper, balanced diet to be healthy and to thrive.
 Unfortunately, not all pet owners know what type of food is ideal for their new pet, and picking out the right meal plan can become a frustrating ordeal.
 Fortunately, the Chiweenie is not particularly demanding when it comes to food.
 Not unlike most dogs, this hybrid does best on a diet based on high-quality dry food for dogs.
 The trick is to pick out the type of kibble that suits your dog’s unique needs best.
 Choose a premium brand and a blend optimal for your dog’s size (small breeds), age (puppy, adult, senior) and their activity level (moderate).